joaobaptista03/joaobaptista03/README.md

 #### Currently Studying Computer Science and Engineering at Universidade do Minho!

-#### I have worked in multiple projects, using languages like C, C#, Java, Python, and Haskell.
-I've learned HTML, CSS, JS (and Node), SQL, and MATLAB as well, but I am more used to Software Programming.
+#### I have worked in multiple projects, using languages like C, JS, C#, Java, Python, and Haskell.
+I've learned HTML, CSS, SQL, and MATLAB as well, but I am more used to Software Programming.

 #### The repositories started with "UMinho" are projects developed in the course.
 All the others are Own Projects that I developed in order to enhance my programming skills.